pdeschen/wuff-wiki/Programming-RCP-apps.md

 RCP application does have a GUI, although it is very minimalistic at the beginning.
 The programmer must fully define RCP application views, menus, toolbars etc.etc.

+In this tutorial we will learn how to create RCP app from scratch, using Wuff.
+The resulting RCP app shows a window with visual elements.

 - [Create first RCP app](Create-first-RCP-app)
 - [Configure RCP products](Configure-RCP-products)
 - [Prepare RCP app for multiproject build](Prepare-RCP-app-for-multiproject-build)